 “The problem is often that the baby is not getting the milk that is available,” says Dr. Jack Newman from the International Breastfeeding Center.

-For your convenience, this post has been broken up into 3 sections.
+This is a comprehensive article.
+For your convenience, this post has been broken up into 3 major sections.
 If you are worried about how to produce more breastmilk, you will find all three sections helpful:

 How To Increase Milk Supply

 If you’ve found that you have a low milk supply, it can be heartbreaking to think your breastfeeding journey must end.
 But it does not need to.
 There are many tips and tricks that moms have effectively used to increase their milk supply.